Wednesday, July 27, 2022

 When looking, be sure to let your eyes adjust for at least 5 minutes so your eyes can be properly adapted to the dark.
 Don't look directly at the radiant site, because the meteors will often start their "burn" some distance from it, but around a hand-span up or to the side.
 Be patient, although you should see an average of a meteor every six to four minutes, a whole stretch of time can go by without a meteor, then a whole bunch turn up one after the other.

 Make yourself comfortable, choose an observing site that has little to obstruct the eastern horizon, have a comfortable chair to sit in (a banana lounger is best), or blankets and pillows.
 Rug up against the cold.
 A hot Thermos of something to drink and plenty of mosquito protection will complete your observing preparations.
 As well as meteors, keep an eye out for satellites (see Heavens Above for predictions from your site).

-The sky will also be particularly beautiful, with the Milky Way stretching over the sky and constellation of Scorpius, Jupiter and Saturn gracing the western sky.
+The sky will also be particularly beautiful, with the Milky Way stretching over the sky and constellation of Scorpius, Jupiter and Saturn gracing the eastern-northern sky.

 Use the NASA meteor shower flux estimator for an estimate of what the shower will be like from your location.
 Unfortunately, both Chrome and Firefox have changed their security settings to prevent plugins from running, and the flux estimator only runs under Internet Explorer now.

 Cloud cover predictions can be found at SkippySky.